wayneeseguin/graft/doc/examples.md

     secret_key: (( grab $AWS_SECRET_KEY ))
 ```

-`spruce` will try to pull the named environment variables value
+`graft` will try to pull the named environment variables value
 from the environment, and fail if the value is not set, or is
 empty.
 You can use the `||` syntax to provide defaults, á la: